chevah/pythia/README.rst

 It is designed to create the Python virtual environment and automatically call paver inside the newly created environment.
 `pythia.conf` contains a set of Python packages that needs to be intallled to boostrap the `paver` usage.

+TK is removed to save space and since this is designed for server-side apps.

 Development
 -----------